Megan Compain

 Megan Helen Compain (born 18 September 1975) is a New Zealand former basketball player who competed in the 2000 Summer Olympics and in the 2004 Summer Olympics.
 As of 2024, she was a Basketball New Zealand board member.
+She played for the Utah Starzz during the 1997 season, becoming the first New Zealander to play in the WNBA.

 Biography

 She was born 18 September 1975 in Whanganui, New Zealand.
 As an exchange student she attended Middle Township High School in New Jersey.
 She competed in the 2000 Summer Olympics and in the 2004 Summer Olympics.